OctopusDeploy/docs/docs/infrastructure/environments/target-roles/index.md

 You can define as many environments, machines, and roles as you need; it all depends on how your applications are deployed.

-## Creating a role and assigning it to a Tentacle {#MachineRoles-CreatingaroleandassigningittoaTentacle}
+## Creating a Role and Assigning it to a Tentacle {#MachineRoles-CreatingaroleandassigningittoaTentacle}

 Roles are created and saved in the database the moment you assign them to a Tentacle.
 To do so, just: